AeroMAPS/AeroMAPS/docs/books/about.md

 - Antoine Salgas, PhD Student at ISAE-SUPAERO and Toulouse Business School

-## Contributors

-- Laurent Joly, Professor at ISAE-SUPAERO, Director of Institute for Sustainable Aviation
-- Florian Simatos, Professor at ISAE-SUPAERO
-- Valérie Pommier-Budinger, Professor at ISAE-SUPAERO

 ## Acknowledgments

-The authors and contributors would like to thank the following people who participated in the development of AeroMAPS
-versions: Alice Fabre, Martin Delavenne, Félix Pollet and Emmanuel Bénard.
+The authors would like to thank the following people who contributed to the development of AeroMAPS versions: Laurent Joly, Valérie Pommier-Budinger, Florian Simatos, Alice Fabre, Martin Delavenne, Félix Pollet and Emmanuel Bénard.

 ## Contact